-Marijuana advocates drove around asking Portage County residents to sign their petition to legalize the drug.
-Asha Blake/ The Portager.
+Marijuana advocates drove around asking Portage County residents to sign their petition to decriminalize possession.
+Asha Blake/The Portager.

 A referendum on whether Kent should erase criminal penalties for possessing up to 200 grams of marijuana will likely go before voters after the Portage County Board of Elections validated 13 more signatures in a contested ballot initiative.